UK anti-racism protesters clash with mounted police

 Another protester, IT specialist Kena David, 32, said Britain was guilty of racist abuses too.
 "Everything you see around you is built off the backs of black and brown bodies."
-Saturday's protests reflect global anger over police treatment of ethnic minorities, sparked by the May 25 killing of Floyd when a white police officer detaining him knelt on his neck for nearly nine minutes as fellow officers stood by.
+Saturday's protests reflect global anger over police treatment of ethnic minorities, sparked by the May 25 killing of Floyd, a black American, when a white police officer detaining him knelt on his neck for nearly nine minutes as fellow officers stood by.

 Before Saturday's protest in London, the U.S. ambassador to Britain condemned Floyd's death and said the United States needed to do more to fight racism and injustice.
 "It is through peaceful protests that injustice is most successfully addressed," said Ambassador Woody Johnson.